 Businesses and organizations have become increasingly concerned about the geographic location of their data.
 This is because the physical location of a data center impacts speed and latency, as do the data protection laws in which it resides.

-In May 2020 Microsoft declared its intention to bring its first local data center to New Zealand.
-If approved, Microsoft will be able to add a new region to its existing 59 regions worldwide.
+In late 2020, Microsoft was granted approval to establish a center at two locations in Auckland, New Zealand.
+Meaning that Microsoft will be able to add a new region to its existing 59 regions worldwide.

-This is a major milestone in delivering enterprise-grade cloud services to New Zealand.
-The new region will also deliver local access to cloud services including Microsoft Azure, as well as Microsoft 365, Dynamics 365, and Power Platform, and meet their data hosting, security, and compliance requirements.
+This is a major milestone in delivering enterprise-grade cloud services to all corners of the world.
+The New Zealand region will also deliver local access to cloud services including Microsoft Azure, as well as Microsoft 365, Dynamics 365, and Power Platform, and meet their data hosting, security, and compliance requirements.